aklivity/zilla-docs/src/reference/config/telemetry/exporters/exporter-syslog.md

 > `string`

-Host is the hostname of the syslog server.
+The hostname of the syslog server.

 #### options.port

 > `integer`

-Port is the port of the syslog server.
+The port of the syslog server.

 #### options.protocol

-> `string`
+> `enum` [ "tcp", "udp", "tls" ] | Default: `"tcp"`

-Protocol is the protocol to use to communicate with the syslog server.
+The protocol to use to communicate with the syslog server.
 Valid values are: `tcp`, `udp`, `tls`.

 #### options.trust

-> `array` of `strings`
+> `array` of `string`

-The trust files to use when connecting to the syslog server.
+Keys in the vault referenced on the binding (e.g. a filesystem vault for a local pkcs12 keystore or an AWS vault for remote pem format certificates stored in AWS secrets manager).
 Only valid if the protocol is `tls`.

 #### options.trustcacerts